programmfabrik/fylr-gitbook/for-system-administrators/migration/restore.md

   -h, --help                                   Show context-sensitive help.

       --manifest=STRING                        Path to manifest.json.
       --base-config=STRING                     Base config to upload to the target.
+Not supported with --continue.
                                                By default the base config from the backup is uploaded.
 Use "-" to not upload a base config.
+      --datamodel=STRING                       Datamodel to upload to the target.
+Not supported with --continue.
+                                               By default the datamodel from the backup is uploaded.
+Use "-" to not upload a datamodel.
       --continue                               Set to true, to continue restoring payloads from progress.json.
+      --purge                                  For backup: set to true, to purge the target directory.
-      --purge                                  Set to true, to purge the target instance.
-The datamodel and the base configuration are uploaded.
+                                               For restore: set to true, to purge the target and copy the datamodel.
 The current password of the user used for the login will be set for the system root user.
       --upload-ignore-files-with-errors        Set to true, to ignore file upload errors and strip objects from them.
       --max-parallel-upload-files=4            Max number of parallel original file + its versions uploads.
 Defaults to 4 (0 for bulk), max is 10 (unlimited for bulk).
       --timeout-min=10                         Timeout for connections to target (minutes).
       --include-password                       Include password in user restore.
       --skip-constraints                       Skip constraints during restore.
       --file-api=STRING                        API used to upload files.
-Leave empty to not upload files. "put": restore tool uploads files synchronous. "rput": target server loads files from remote
+Leave empty to not upload files.
+                                               "put": restore tool uploads files synchronous.
+                                               "rput": target server loads files from remote URLs.
-                                               URLs. "rput_leave": target server stores remote URLs, no data is copied to storage. "rput" and "rput_leave" are faster, "put" might take long.
+                                               "rput_leave": target server stores remote URLs, no data is copied to storage.
+                                               "rput" and "rput_leave" are faster, "put" might take long.
       --file-api-access-token=STRING           Use this to pass an access token to fylr backends.
 This is needed to load files from fylr source instances.
                                                It appends the "access_token" query parameter to the remote url of files, and removes the "x-fylr-signature" query parameter.
       --file-version=STRING                    Set to version to use for upload. "original" might take long for "put".
 Use "preview" for test runs.
       --upload-versions                        Set to true, to not produce local preview versions, but instead upload the source versions.
                                                The upload method is used for versions the same way as for the original.
       --rename-versions=RENAME-VERSIONS,...
 Rename versions before uploading.
 This affects uploaded rights as well as file versions.
-The versions need to be given in the notation
-                                               "<cls>.<version>:<new version>", e.g. "image.preview:640px" would replace the "preview" version of image to "640px".
+                                               The versions need to be given in the notation "<cls>.<version>:<new version>", e.g. "image.preview:640px" would replace the "preview" version of image to "640px".
                                                If the "<new version>" is omitted, the version is removed.
   -v, --verbose                                Set to true, to show additional info.
   -n, --log-network                            Set to true, to log all network traffic.
       --log=STRING                             Set output to logfile